anywhichway/assentials/README.md

  * If the `condition` is a `RegExp`, a single string argument is expected that must match the `RegExp` for the route to continue.

  * Otherwise, a single value is expected that must left equal the `condition`.
-This will even work with `Map` and `Set`, e.g.
+This will even work with `null, `Map` and `Set`.
+ The only thing that can't be matched is `undefined`, e.g.

  ```javascript
  const handler = assentials.router(